Local Elementary School roof damaged by storm, hundreds of students transferred - NewsBreak

 Wave 3

-LOUISVILLE, Ky.
-(WAVE) - Louisville officers are investigating after a teenager was shot and killed in the Wyandotte/Oakdale neighborhood Sunday afternoon.
-Around 3 p.m. officers responded to a report of a shooting in the 900 block of Brentwood Avenue.
-Officers arrived and found a 14-year-old shot.
-LMPD spokesman Dwight Mitchell...
+LOUISVILLE, Ky. — It's been a violent Sunday in the metro: Two people were shot and killed in separate incidents in a matter of hours.
+The first shooting happened just after 3 p.m.
+Officers from LMPD's 4th Division responded to a report of a shooting in the 900 block of Brentwood Avenue in the Wyandotte/Oakdale neighborhood.

 Comments / 0